lukdwo/OpenWRT-collectd-MQTT-HA/README.md

-# OpenWRT Sensors for Home Assistant
+# OpenWRT statistics for Home Assistant
 Collect OpenWRT statistics from your Router using these templates!

 OpenWRT does not have a good integration with HA: these sensors try to bring relevant data to Home Assistant.